QueryAgent: A Reliable and Efficient Reasoning Framework with Environmental Feedback-based Self-Correction: Method

 The feedback mainly originates from three environments: Knowledge Base, Python Interpreter, and Reasoning Memory.
 For example, KB can provide feedback such as: whether the executed result is empty, whether the reasoning process ends with a blank node (CVT) or multiple variables, error messages from the query engine, and so on.
 The Python interpreter can provide error messages of various invalid function calls (\textit{e.g.,} not enough values to unpack).
 For reasoning memory, we can access information including but not limited to: what steps have been taken, what variables have been created, and the executed results of the previous steps.

 By analyzing the above feedback, we can detect some errors and determine the cause of them.
 As illustrated in Figure~\ref{fig:query_agent}, an error is raised by the Python interpreter at the fourth step due to insufficient parameters in the generated action.
+We choose the corresponding guideline~(guideline B) as the \textit{observation} of this step.
+By injecting the guideline into the reasoning process, normal reasoning and self-correction are under the same framework, without the need to design another model or agent for self-correction.
 In the sixth step, the query engine yields an empty result after a triple pattern constraint is added.
 According to the reasoning memory, we have acquired the relations of ``\textit{?computer}'', but the chosen relation is not any of them.
 It is likely an incorrect relation was chosen in the previous steps.
 This example also showcases the importance of leveraging various feedback from different environments for error distinction.
 For instance, whether or not the system has obtained the relations of the head/tail entity can be indicative of two distinct causes of error, but they both manifest as empty results in the execution.
-Compared with the previous methods which only focus on the final answer, this rich environmental feedback in the intermediate steps can serve as crucial observational points for detecting and distinguishing various errors.
+Compared with the previous methods which only focus on the final answer, this rich environmental feedback in the intermediate steps can provide more basis for detecting and distinguishing various errors.

-The guidance in \eraser~typically is some speculation about possible causes of error and general suggestions.
+The guidelines in \eraser~are the description of what abnormal conditions occur and some possible solutions.
+They are manually written and built-in within the code.
 Examples are shown in the right part of Figure \ref{fig:query_agent}.
-Compared with some code generation work which simply returns the original system error message~\cite{chen2023teaching}, the guidance provided in the prompt can be seen as an intermediate language.
+Guideline A describes what abnormal situation that has happened (where the head and tail entity are both new variables), and provides the correct direction (to reconsider the head and tail entity).
+The LLM receives this as a reference and successfully generates a correct function.
+Compared with some code generation work which simply returns the original system error message~\cite{chen2023teaching}, the guideline provided in the prompt can be seen as an intermediate language.
 It shields the LLM from directly considering the original error, instead focusing on easier-to-comprehend guidance, which ultimately contributes to a successful correction.
 Besides, by injecting the guidelines into the reasoning process, \eraser~has no need for designing another specific module or agent to perform self-correction.